Saturday, January 27, 2024

 (45) Philip found Nathanael and said to him, "We have found Him of whom Moses in the law, and the prophets, did write, Jesus of Nazareth, the son of Joseph."

-Nathanael is probably the same person Batholomew.
+Nathanael is probably the same person Bartholomew.
 "Bartholomew" means "son of Tolmai," "Bar-Tolmai," like Jesus called Peter Simon Bar-Jonah in Matthew 16:17.
 Therefore, it is likely that Bartholomew had another name.
 The three previous gospels mention Bartholomew and John does not.
 John mentions Nathanael and the other three do not.
 Additionally, the three previous gospels name Bartholomew directly following Philip, and John names Nathanael following Philip.
 So it does seem reasonable to assume that Nathanael and Bartholomew are two different names for the same person.
 In a later passage in the gospel of John, Nathanael is listed among the disciples whom Jesus appeared to after His resurrection.
 Although Jesus had many more disciples than just His chosen twelve, the 21st chapter of John does seem to concern only those of His chosen twelve.

 After Jesus told Philip to follow Him, Philip went and found Nathanael and told him they had found Jesus of Nazareth about whom Moses and the prophets had foretold.